-• Link/Activity (per port)
+• L/A: Link/Activity

-On When the Link/ACT LED lights on, the respective port is successfully connected to an Ethernet network.

-Blinking Link/ACT or receiving
+On : When the Link/ACT LED lights on, the respective port is successfully connected to an Ethernet network.
+Blinking : When transmi When the Link/ACT LED is blinking, the port is transmitting or receiving data on the Ethernet network.
 Off : No link.